jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 about the integrity and reproducibility of re- search because negative or null results can then be published as well, which are general- ly rejected by traditional journals.
-PLOS ONE , like all the PLOS journals, is online only with no print version.
+PLOS ONE, like all the PLOS journals, is online only with no print version.
 PLOS passes on the financial savings accrued through economies of scale